AnalogCyan/dotfiles/README.md

 My personal dotfiles I use in Linux and Windows.

+⚠ I'm currently reworking the installers, and some parts of them are broken.
+I wouldn't rely on them until I finish updating them.

 ## 🐧 Linux

 To install, run `./install.sh` and follow the prompts.